 Devin had no need to ask the former Air Force major why he was taking this opportunity to point this out.
-In the wake of the standoff with the FBI he had had to weight that very same questions over and over again, struggling with the trepidations he imagined Czoski was wrestling with.
+In the wake of the standoff with the FBI he had had to weigh that very same question over and over again, struggling with the trepidations he imagined Czoski was wrestling with.
 Were it just him, Devin had little doubt he’d press ahead, consequences be damned.
 But it wasn’t just him.
-Every man and woman who’d thrown their lot in with him either would pay a terrible price if things did not play out as he expected them to.
+Every man and woman who’d thrown their lot in with him would pay a terrible price if things did not play out as he expected.
 Dealing with the burden of command, making decisions that would extract a terrible price from people he was responsible for was nothing new to Devin.
-Raising his hand against his fellow countrymen, even if was only a drone pilot safely tucked away in a control room hundreds of miles away was something very different.
+Raising his hand against his fellow countrymen, even if it was only a drone pilot safely tucked away in a control room hundreds of miles away was something very different.

-Realizing the time to engage in a philosophic debate was long since past, in an effort to move things along, Devin gave his head a quick shake before turning his full attention to the situation at hand.
+Realizing the time to engage in a philosophical debate had long since passed, and in an effort to move things along, Devin gave his head a quick shake before turning his full attention to the situation at hand.
 “We’ve been over this before, major.
 What’s the problem?”

 With nothing more than a quick blinking of his eyes, Czoski set aside the last of his reservations and turned to the issue at hand.
 “Simply taking control of the drone would accomplish little more than demonstrating we have the capability to do so and nothing more,” he explained to Devin in an unhurried businesslike monotone.
-“Neither would bringing it down somewhere out in the boonies since no one, save the drone operators and their chain of command know the Air Force have already deployed drones, an act some could argue was a prelude to direct military action against us.
-Crashing it on live TV, on the other hand, would not only get a raise out of folks back in Washington, it would give pause to the Joint Chiefs, causing them to wonder what else we’re capable of.”
+“Neither would bringing it down somewhere out in the boonies since no one, save the drone operators and their chain of command, know the Air Force have already deployed drones, an act some could argue was a prelude to direct military action against us.
+Crashing it on live TV, on the other hand, would not only get a rise out of folks back in Washington, it would give pause to the Joint Chiefs, causing them to wonder what else we’re capable of.”

 Devin nodded.
 “I expect it would.”

 “Then, there are the optics Maria would be able to exploit without much trouble,” Czoski continued after a brief pause.
-“It wouldn’t take any great leap of logic to make the point the Administration is targeting American citizens using the same weapons they use to kill Islamic terrorists on the other side of the world.”
+“It wouldn’t take any great leap of logic to make the argument that the Administration is targeting American citizens using the same weapons they use to kill Islamic terrorists on the other side of the world.”

 Despite the seriousness of the discussion, Devin could not suppress a cynical chuckle.
 “That’s right up Captain Rivera’s alley.
-I can see her now, standing in front of the blond intern who’s latched onto her using the hands up, don’t shoot defense.”
+I can see her now, standing in front of the blond intern who’s latched onto her using the ‘hands-up, don’t shoot’ defense.”

-Czoski didn’t share the humor the Colonel somehow managed to find in a situation that was, for him, rife with all sorts of possibilities, none of which were good, save one.
+Czoski didn’t share the humor the Colonel somehow managed to find in a situation that was, for him, rife with all sorts of risks, none of which were good, save one.
 Slowly, he made a quarter turn in place until he was facing Devin.
 “I expect a demonstration such as that would cause those who have thus far been sympathetic to our cause to rethink their support,” he pointed out to Devin in an effort to make him think hard before making a final decision.